 They are used in some portable electronic products and fall under the family of lithium-ion batteries.

 |Lithium ion battery–Amazon policy||Energy content in watt-hours (Wh)||Region/country||Amazon approved or rejected?|

 |More than 301 Wh||Australia||Rejected|

-The Watt-hour information is generally printed on the battery itself, on its packaging, or in the manufacturer's technical documentation.
+The watt-hour information is generally printed on the battery itself, on its packaging, or in the manufacturer's documentation.

-In cases where the Watt-hour is not printed, it can be calculated from the battery voltage (V) and amp-hour (Ah) rating, also commonly printed on the battery, the outer packaging, or in the manufacturer's documentation.
-The voltage to be used when calculating watt-hours is the nominal voltage of the battery (commonly printed as simply "voltage"), not to be confused with the input voltage, output voltage, or max charging voltage.
-Calculate the watt-hours of your product
+In cases where the watt-hour is not printed, it can be calculated from the battery voltage (V) and amp-hour (Ah) rating, also commonly printed on the battery, the outer packaging, or in the manufacturer's documentation.
+The voltage to be used when calculating watt-hours is the nominal voltage of the battery (commonly printed as simply "voltage"), not to be confused with the input voltage, output voltage, or maximum charging voltage.

 As of January 1, 2020, UN 38.3 requires lithium battery manufacturers and distributors to provide a document known as a lithium battery test summary upon request.
 This requirement will be enforced via country-specific regulations.

 When manufactured, all lithium batteries and lithium battery products must undergo a series of standardized tests to confirm their safety for use and transport.
 This new documentation summarizes those testing requirements.

 To comply with this regulation, Amazon requires all sellers to upload a test summary at ASIN setup.